railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_workflow.rst

 The information that's needed for invoicing is automatically taken from the Partner form (such as payment conditions and the invoice address) or from the Product (such as the account to be used) or from a combination of the two (such as applicable Taxes and the Price of the product).

-.. tip::   **Advantage**  *Draft invoices*
+.. tip:: Draft invoices

 	There are several advantages in working with Draft invoices:

 	* You've got an intermediate validation state before the invoice is approved.
 	  This is very useful when your accountants aren't the people creating the initial invoice, but are still required to approve it before the invoice is entered into the accounts.

 	* This enables you to create invoices in advance, without approving them at the same time.
 	  You're also able to list all of the invoices awaiting approval.

 Open or Pro-Forma Invoices
 --------------------------

 It's possible to approve (or validate) an invoice in the \ ``Open``\   or \ ``Pro Forma``\   state.
 A Pro Forma invoice doesn't yet have an invoice number, but the accounting entries on the invoice that's created correspond to the amounts that Open ERP will record as the customer's payables.

-.. tip::   **Comment**  *Pro Forma invoices*
+.. tip:: Pro Forma invoices

 	In some countries, you're not allowed to generate accounting entries from pro forma invoices.
 	You create instead a report from the purchase order, which prints a pro forma invoice, which has no accounting consequences within the system.

 	You can use the module described in Chapter 13 to create this report.

 An open invoice has a unique invoice number.
 The invoice is sent to the customer and is marked on the system as awaiting payment.

 .. index::
    single: Reconciliation